kirnhans/portfolio_site/templates/static/written_content/bookmarks.md

 	* These are aligned with Canadian and U.S. standards, so require a bit more searching.

-*Thanks to Cindy Tran, Hui Min Wang, Alex Oakes, Miriam Lees and Shaza El Hage for sharing links!*
+*Thanks to Cindy Tran, Madushan Bandara, Hui Min Wang, Alex Oakes, Miriam Lees and Shaza El Hage for sharing activities and links!*

 If you'd also like to share a link, please do drop it in [this Google Form](https://forms.gle/pwA9GYhyVSiYDhS66)!